r3yc0n1c/CTF-Writeups/ictf/Round_07/Its_not_RSA_I_swear/README.md

 a = get_mult(nonce, m)
 b = get_inc(nonce, a, m)
 ```
-Now we just need to brute-force all the hexchars([0-9a-f]) and get the flag.
+Now we just need to brute-force all the hex digits ( [0-9a-f] ) and get the flag.

 ```py
 def crack(m, a, b, nonce, enc_flag):